JuliaML/LossFunctions.jl/docs/src/user/interface.md

 Even though they are called loss "functions", this package implements them as immutable types instead of true Julia functions.
 There are good reasons for that.
-For example it allows us to specify the properties of losse functions explicitly (e.g.
+For example it allows us to specify the properties of loss functions explicitly (e.g.
 `isconvex(myloss)`).
 It also makes for a more consistent API when it comes to computing the value or the derivative.
 Some loss functions even have additional parameters that need to be